ironport/shrapnel/docs/coro.rst

 Shrapnel/Coro is a cooperative thread facility built on top of Python.

 .. note::
- Note: this document was originally written for internal use at IronPort.
+   This document was originally written for internal use at IronPort.
 It refers to several facilities that unfortunately have not (yet) been open-sourced, (e.g., the dns resolver and sntp client).
    It also references and describes things that are specific to the IronPort mail appliance.
 Much of the advice in here is good, though, and I hope to revisit it soon.

 Threads
 =======